andyyan1990/Aspronto/README.md

 # Aspronto
 IE Project

 This is a cross-platform mobile app project.
+Current Focus is on iOS application.
+Feel free to download the project file and run it with Visual Studio (with Zamarin) to run the app.
+Thanks.
 Development IDE is Xamarin.
 Used Language is C#.